Julie789/Team3Inquisitors/AudienceProfile.md

 ## References:

-About n.d.
+About (n.d.).
 What we do.
 Hurricane Island, viewed on 2019, Oct 3.
 Retrieved from http://www.hurricaneisland.net/what-we-do

+Hurricane Island Center for Science and Leadership. (n.d.).
+Retrieved from http://www.hurricaneisland.net/.

+Program and Research Director (n.d.).
+Hurricane Island, viewed on 2019, Oct 3.
+Retrieved from http://www.hurricaneisland.net/staff/phoebe-jekielek

-Science and Research n.d.
+Science and Research (n.d.).
 Midcoast Maine Collaborative Scallop Project.
 Hurricane Island, viewed on 2019, Oct 3.
 Retrieved from http://www.hurricaneisland.net/scallop-project .

-Hurricane Island Center for Science and Leadership. (n.d.).
-Retrieved from http://www.hurricaneisland.net/.
+_I, Connor McCoy, have reviewed this work and agree that it is ready for submission._